MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/tutorial-2-migrating-biztalk-projects-in-siebel.md

 ---
 description: "Learn more about: Tutorial 2: Migrating BizTalk Projects in Siebel"
-title: "Tutorial 2: Migrating BizTalk Projects in Siebel | Microsoft Docs" ms.custom: ""
+title: "Tutorial 2: Migrating BizTalk Projects in Siebel" ms.custom: "" ms.date: "06/08/2017"
-ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 0a2a1828-8cc8-4b80-99bd-c083c04e5d04
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Tutorial 2: Migrating BizTalk Projects in Siebel
 The previous version of the Siebel adapter that shipped with Microsoft BizTalk Server differs from the WCF-based [!INCLUDE[adaptersiebel_short](../../includes/adaptersiebel-short-md.md)] in many aspects, including: